-- Describe transaction IDs in § 3.4 'Transactions and Treestates' on p.
-16. - · Add a section §7.1.1 'Transaction Identifiers' on p.
-89 on how to compute transaction IDs. - Split the transaction-related consensus rules into their own subsection §7.1.2 'Transaction Consensus Rules' on p.
-89, for more precise cross-referencing.
+- Change one of the [Sapling onward] consensus rules in §7.1.2 'Transaction Consensus Rules' on p.
+121 to have the correct applicability: [Sapling to Canopy inclusive, pre-NU5]. - Describe transaction IDs and wtxids in § 3.4 'Transactions and Treestates' on p.
+17. - · Add a section §7.1.1 'Transaction Identifiers' on p.
+121 on how to compute transaction IDs and wtxids. - Split the transaction-related consensus rules into their own subsection §7.1.2 'Transaction Consensus Rules' on p.
+121, for more precise cross-referencing.